affinitybridge/protest/README.txt

 -- SUMMARY --
-A Drupal module to display protests.
+A Drupal module to display a modal blackout (ie: website protest).

 A splash page will be presented to the visitors of your site with the information about the protest you have chosen to support.

 -- REQUIREMENTS --

-None.
+PHP 5.2.

 -- INSTALLATION --